Product stewardship

 The most familiar example is the container-deposit legislation.
 A fee is paid to buy the bottle, separately from the fee to buy what it contains.
 If the bottle is returned, the fee is returned, and the supplier must return the bottle for re-use or recycling.
 If not, the collected fee can be used to pay for landfill or litter control measures.
 Also, since the same fee can be collected by anyone finding and returning the bottle, it is common for people to collect these and return them as a means of surviving: this is quite common, for instance, among homeless people in U.S. cities.

 However, the principle is applied very broadly beyond bottles to paint and automobile parts such as tires.
 When purchasing paint or tires in many places, one simultaneously pays for the disposal of the toxic waste they become.
 In some countries, such as Germany, law requires attention to the comprehensive outcome of the whole extraction, production, distribution, use and waste of a product, and holds those profiting from these legally responsible for any outcome along the way.
 This is also the trend in the UK and EU generally.
 In the United States, the issue has been confronted via class action lawsuits that attempt to hold companies liable for the environmental impact of their products.
 Thus far, such as litigation or proposed accounting reforms such as full cost accounting have not gained much traction for the product stewardship concept in the United States beyond the realm of academe and corporate public relations (derisively referred to as greenwashing).

 The demand-side approach ethical consumerism, supported by consumer education and information about environmental impacts, may approach some of the same outcomes as product stewardship.

+Certified Professional Product Steward

+Product stewardship professionals can seek certification as a Certified Professional Product Steward (CPPS) from the Board for Global EHS Credentialing.
+The CPPS is the first credential of its kind, providing product stewards with the opportunity to distinguish their expertise and build professional credibility within the field.